-Title Page: Title page should include paper title, author(s) full name and affiliation, corresponding author(s) names and complete affiliation/address, along with phone, fax and email.
+- Title Page: The title page should include paper title, author(s) full name and affiliation, corresponding author(s) names, and complete affiliation/address, along with phone, fax and email.

-Ideally, each abstract should include the following sub-headings, but these may vary according to requirements of the article.
+- Ideally, each abstract should include the following sub-headings, but these may vary according to the requirements of the article.

-Text Organization: The main text should begin on a separate page and should be divided into title page, abstract and the main text.
+- Text Organization: The main text should begin on a separate page and should be divided into title page, abstract, and the main text.
 The text may be subdivided further according to the areas to be discussed, which should be followed by the Acknowledgements and Reference sections.
-For Research Articles, the manuscript should begin with the title page and abstract followed by the main text, which must be structured into separate sections as Introduction, Material and Methods, Results, Discussion, Conclusion, Conflict of Interest, Acknowledgements and References.
+For Research Articles, the manuscript should begin with the title page and abstract followed by the main text, which must be structured into separate sections as Introduction, Material, and Methods, Results, Discussion, Conclusion, Conflict of Interest, Acknowledgements, and References.
 The Review Article should mention any previous important recent and old reviews in the field and contain a comprehensive discussion starting with the general background of the field.
 It should then go on to discuss the salient features of recent developments.
-The authors should avoid presenting material which has already been published in a previous review.
+The authors should avoid presenting material that has already been published in a previous review.